Skip to content

 CALL STACK section

-A breakpoint pauses the execution of your code at a specific point, so you can inspect the state of your application at that point.
-VS Code supports several types of breakpoints.
+A breakpoint pauses the code execution at a specific point, so you can inspect the state of your application at that point.
+There are several breakpoint types.

 Setting breakpoints